NLnetLabs/unbound/doc/unbound-control.rst

     Increased for every RRset inspection that fails.

+@@UAHL@unbound-control.stats@num.valops@@
+    The number of validation operations performed by the validator.
+    Increased for every RRSIG verification operation regardless of the validation result.
+    The RRSIG and key combination needs to first pass some sanity checks before Unbound even performs the verification, e.g., length/protocol checks.

 @@UAHL@unbound-control.stats@unwanted.queries@@
     Number of queries that were refused or dropped because they failed the access control settings.